alanng10/class-lang/Info/Article/Word/a.md

 Word "name" has meaning that is call word.

+Word "base" has meaning that is already base.

+Word "derive" has meaning that is derivative.

 Word "system" has meaning that is execute base.

 Word "thread" has meaning that is execute line.